websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

 ## Get Accounts from Instance

-You can list a accounts by executing the following cURL or Java command.
+You can list Accounts by executing the following cURL or Java command.

 ### Accounts_GET_FromInstance.sh